 Get your flu shot.

 To be very clear, there are no vaccines for the common cold or for COVID-19, and the flu shot does not offer protection against either of them.
 That said, the flu shot helps slow the spread of the flu and helps to lessen the severity of those who are infected.
-With COVID-19 requiring a lot of resources, keeping the flu—and the hospital visits it can require—to a minimum will help doctors manage COVID-19 cases more efficiently.
+With COVID-19 requiring a lot of resources, keeping the flu—and the hospital visits it can require—to a minimum will help healthcare professionals manage COVID-19 cases more efficiently.
 The flu shot also lessens your chances of getting the flu in addition to COVID-19 should you contract it.

 It’s never too late in the flu season to get vaccinated if you haven’t already.
 Remember you need a flu shot every year.